Susette La Flesche: Career

 Following the trial, La Flesche and her half-brother Francis accompanied Standing Bear and others on a speaking tour of the eastern United States, organized by Tibbles.
 In addition to taking turns interpreting for Standing Bear, Susette La Flesche spoke in her own right.
 During the tour, La Flesche and Tibbles also testified in Washington in 1880 before a Congressional committee about the Ponca removal.
 La Flesche spoke for the rights of Native Americans.
 They met prominent American writers, such as the poet Henry Wadsworth Longfellow and writer Helen Hunt Jackson.
 In 1881 Jackson published a book about US treatment of Native Americans entitled A Century of Dishonor, and in 1884 the novel Ramona, based on Indian issues in Southern California.
 Longfellow reportedly said of La Flesche, "This could be Minnehaha", referring to the legendary Indian heroine in his poem The Song of Hiawatha.

 In 1887, La Flesche and Tibbles, by then married, accompanied Standing Bear on a 10-month speaking tour of England and Scotland.
 La Flesche continued to act as the chief's interpreter.
 They were heard by many who wanted to learn more about the American Indian issues in the United States.

 After their return to Nebraska, LaFlesche and Tibbles became interested in the growing Ghost Dance movement and issues among the restive Sioux bands.
 They went to the Pine Ridge Agency in 1890 and wrote about its conditions, as well as the Wounded Knee massacre.
 This work was likely the peak of LaFlesche's journalism career.
 She continued to publish articles and columns in papers in Nebraska, including her husband's populist The Independent.

 Marriage

-La Flesche and Thomas Tibbles were married in July 1881, after his wife died.
-During the next 14 years, the couple spent some time in Washington, DC (1893–1895), but lived mostly in Nebraska.
+La Flesche and Thomas Tibbles were married in July 1881, after his wife Amelia Owens died.
+During the next 14 years, the couple spent some time in Washington, DC (1893–1895), but lived mostly in Bancroft, Nebraska to live among the Omaha.
 While in Washington, La Flesche wrote and lectured on Native American issues.
 For instance, she gave an address to the Association for the Advancement of Women, on "The Position, Occupation, and Culture of Indian Women."

 In Nebraska, she spent time farming on her allotment of land as a tribal member on the Omaha Reservation and also writing.
 Her husband managed her father's property.
 They lived there most of the time.
+Until she died on May 26, 1903, at her home in Nebraska at the age of 49.